Video Encoding: The Definitive Guide [Updated for 2024]

 When it comes to streaming video, there is a trade-off between size and quality.
 High-quality video files are larger, take longer to upload, and require more bandwidth for viewers.
 Low-quality video files are smaller, take less time to upload, and require less bandwidth for viewers.

 Imagine that your internet connection is a tube.
 The faster your connection, the larger the tube.
 Low-speed Internet connections have narrower pipes.
-Those large files need to squeeze through them.
+Those large files need to be squeezed through them.
 As a result, you run the risk of subjecting your clients to stuttering and buffering streams.

 On the other hand, opting for lower-quality videos means they’re available immediately, no matter where your clients are watching them.
 However, the footage won’t look as good.